 Because the role of a parent is so constant, it is easy for it to become your life.
 Parenting can become so all-consuming that you can tend to ignore everything else.
 Your role as a parent is a central and vital calling for your life, but it is not your only calling.
 A sole focus on your duties as a dad will isolate you from fellowship and could even lead to idolatry—prioritizing your children at the expense of your most important relationship.

 It is easy to find energy only for your parenting role and neglect other equally vital ones.
 You are a disciple of Jesus (Luke 9:23) with a deep need for regular time with him (Ps.
 119:9–11).
 You’re a Spirit-empowered messenger of the gospel outside the walls of your home (Acts 1:8).
 You’re a church member with a responsibility to serve Christ fervently there with your gifts (1 Pet.
 4:10–11; Heb.
 10:24–25).
-You’re a husband with an equal calling before God to edify and enable the spiritual growth of your wife (Eph.
+You’re a husband with an equal calling before God to edify and enable the Personal Growth of your wife (Eph.
 5:25–27).

 Remember that the grace God provides for your parenting (see Perception #1 above) is also available for all of these other responsibilities, too!
 So don’t let parenting consume you at the expense of your other opportunities.
 God’s kingdom work is bigger than your kids.
 And when they see you prioritize and balance these God-given roles, they will grow too.